Runic Revelation Preview

 “You don't need the magic stream for the fire pattern,” Master Owens noted.
 “Punk is quite flammable itself.
 It makes for a dangerous projectile weapon,” he added.
 “If thrown, it will stick to just about any surface, and it will burn until consumed.”

 Kyle nodded, stopping the magic stream to the fire pattern.
 Sure enough, the punk continued to burn slowly, hovering within the confines of the gravity field.
-He felt beads of sweat forming on his forehead; if he accidentally dropped the punk onto the grass, it'd light the grass below on fire.
+He felt beads of sweat forming on his forehead; if he accidentally dropped the punk, it'd light the grass below on fire.
 How was he going to extinguish those flames?

 “Now, use the water pattern to snuff out the punk,” Master Owens instructed.
 Kyle nearly slapped himself in the forehead; of course!
 He threw out the water pattern, and a stream of water fell into the center of the sphere, covering the punk and dousing the flames.
 A small hunk of blackened punk, surrounded by a rippling sphere of water, hovered in mid-air in front of him.
 It reminded him suddenly of Earth...of home.

 “Good morning, Master Owens,” a light, feminine voice said from behind Kyle.
-Kyle spun around, seeing a taller, slim girl standing behind him.
-She had long brown hair tied into a ponytail, a few strands of hair falling in front of her eyes.
-She had large, almond-shaped brown eyes, and was dressed in a simple black shirt and pants.
-Her skin was still pale from over a year spent underground.
+Kyle spun around, seeing a taller, slender girl standing behind him.
+She had long brown hair tied into a ponytail, with large, almond-shaped brown eyes, and was dressed in a simple black shirt and pants.
+Her skin was still a little pale from over a year spent underground.
 She looked quite fetching, as always.

 “Oh, good morning, Ariana,” Master Owens replied, turning to regard the girl.
 “You're quite late this morning.”